The Centre for Investigative Journalism

 Source Protection Programme

 The Source Protection Programme is a unique operational and information security training course, delivered online through hands-on practical training sessions and interactive resources.
-The programme is developed and delivered by the Centre for Investigative Journalism with the Freedom of The Press Foundation.
+The programme is developed and delivered by the Centre for Investigative Journalism and the Freedom of The Press Foundation.

 Climate Change in News Media